When Technology Meets the Humanities

 Through exploring what science and technology make of the world and what the world makes of science and technology, students will learn to:

-Articulate the significance of science and technology in contemporary society
+Articulate the social, cultural, and political significance of science and technology in contemporary society

-Demonstrate their understanding of the critical role of STEM leaders in service of humanity
+Demonstrate a deep understanding of the critical role of STEM in service of humanity

-Adapt to new STEM challenges with valuable interdisciplinary thinking, problem-solving, and decision-making abilities.
+Adapt to new technology challenges with valuable interdisciplinary thinking, problem-solving, and decision-making abilities.

 Dr. Prusko is a university educator with over two decades’ experience teaching literature, writing, and communications courses.
 She is currently a lecturer in the Department of English and Film Studies at the University of Alberta.
 She is the recipient of a Faculty of Arts Teaching Award and the William Hardy Alexander Award for Excellence in Undergraduate Teaching.
 While teaching is her main focus, she also researches and publishes in the areas of Shakespeare, early modern drama, and children’s literature.